The Real Secret To Intimacy (and Why It Scares Us)

 Show me a man who can listen to a woman and not try to fix her problem but rather just listen to her and be there for her, show me a woman who can sit with a man who shares this vulnerability and still love him the way he is, and I'll show you a man and woman who are courageous and have done their work.
 It's about intention—'Can this be the safest place that we have: with each other, you can be afraid with me and I can be afraid with you.’

 To know that you are seen and loved for who you are, and to perceive someone else in all of their vulnerability and love them as they are, may just be one of life’s most fulfilling experiences.
-Next time you feel yourself close up in fear in a romantic relationship or otherwise, notice if you can make the choice to be courageous.
+The next time you feel yourself close up in fear in a romantic relationship or otherwise, notice if you can make the choice to be courageous.
 Take a risk and embrace vulnerability.
-To quote the Tennyson: "'Tis better to have loved and lost than never to have loved at all."
-(In Memoriam:27, 1850)

 © 2016 Emma Seppala, Ph.D.